1922 NFL season: League name change

 The Courtland Hotel in Canton, Ohio — site of the APFA's 1922 winter meeting.

 Aside of the emergency business related to allegations of poaching of college athletes, the 18 team representatives assembled in Canton in January 1922 took aim at restructuring and renaming their organization.
 Instead of the initial model of an NCAA-style supervisory association, a definitive first step was taken towards more compact and closely controlled membership.
 The $100 franchise fee — never collected from charter members in 1920 — was boosted to $500 at this time.

-The organization also broke from the NCAA model in name, rechristening itself as the "National Football League" — a title pulled from the National League of Professional Baseball Clubs, the oldest and most venerable sports league in America.
+The organization also broke from the NCAA model in name, rechristening itself the "National Football League" — a title pulled from the National League of Professional Baseball Clubs, the oldest and most venerable sports league in America.

 New clubs were accepted to league membership, including a traveling team based in tiny La Rue, Ohio built around former Cleveland Tiger and contemporary sports legend Jim Thorpe and a well-organized team sponsored by an American Legion post and funded by a malted milk millionaire from Racine, Wisconsin.
 Other new teams for 1922 would include the Milwaukee Badgers and the Toledo Maroons.
 Another new entry from Ohio, the Youngstown Patricians, was also accepted into league membership, but folded before playing a single league game.

 A host of financially-troubled teams did not answer the bell for 1922.
 These included a number of big city clubs, including the Cleveland Indians, Cincinnati Celts, Detroit Tigers, and first iteration of the New York Giants, and Washington Senators, as well as the smaller Muncie Flyers, and Tonawanda Kardex.

 The league attempted to impose a salary cap, which was $1,200 per game.